turbot/steampipe-plugin-aws/docs/tables/aws_vpc_flow_log_event.md

-# Table: aws_vpc_flow_log_event
+---
+title: "Table: aws_vpc_flow_log_event - Query AWS VPC Flow Logs using SQL"

-VPC flow logs capture information about the IP traffic going to and from network interfaces in your VPC.
+description: "Allows users to query AWS VPC Flow Logs and retrieve information about the IP traffic going to and from network interfaces in their VPC."

-This table reads flow log records from CloudWatch log groups.
+---

+# Table: aws_vpc_flow_log_event - Query AWS VPC Flow Logs using SQL

+The `aws_vpc_flow_log_event` table in Steampipe provides information about the IP traffic going to and from network interfaces in a user's Virtual Private Cloud (VPC).
+This table allows network administrators, security analysts, and DevOps engineers to query details about each traffic flow, including source and destination IP addresses, ports, protocol numbers, packet and byte counts, actions, and more.
+Users can utilize this table to monitor traffic patterns, troubleshoot connectivity issues, and analyze security incidents.
+The schema outlines the various attributes of the VPC flow log event, including the event time, log status, and associated metadata.

 **Important notes:**